 Long pauses, unintentional colloquialisms, incorrect recitals of well known sayings, ums, erms, and ahs… these can all make a video seem a little unprofessional.
 Even if you’re going for a more informal type of video marketing, it’s still essential to show that you know what you’re on about.
 It’s about confidence.

 Tips for a Killer Video Script

 Having a great script or storyboard is key to avoiding your own ‘Bushisms’.
-Here are 5 tips that writers like us will usually stick to. when asked by our clients to write a script for a video marketing campaign:
+Here are 5 tips that our writers usually stick to when asked by our clients to write a script for a video marketing campaign:

 1. Draw Upon Popular Marketing Techniques